EECi/home/docs/people/monty.md

 author_profile: true
 author: "Monty"
 ---
 ## Research interests

-My research focuses on improving energy efficiency within healthcare building, utilising simulation methods alongside qualitative analysis to develop high-level prototypical models per building archetype.
+My research focuses on improving energy efficiency within healthcare buildings, utilising simulation methods alongside qualitative analysis to develop high-level prototypical models per building archetype.
 The results of which are intended to streamline the energy intensive ecosystem, improve the internal environment, as well as assessing the existing stock of healthcare buildings within the UK.

 ## Background